HoaxShark/AIComponent/README.md

 ## Instructions
 Press A to start the AI running
-Press S to stop the AI at any time
+Press S to stop the AI at any time (Do this after completing a level to free your mouse)

+Only Level 1 and 2 are currently avaliable

 ## First iteration
 I have created an AI system that plays ink'd, my second year group project.